Billboard Greatest Christmas Hits: Reception

 Allmusic critic Stewart Mason calls the album "a rather skimpy but nonetheless useful compilation of Christmas songs" and says it "wisely steers mostly clear of the annoying novelty Christmas songs of the rock era."
 While it does include the "horrifyingly bad 'Grandma Got Run Over By a Reindeer'," it also includes "Charles Brown's 'Please Come Home for Christmas', maybe the best R&B Christmas song ever".
-The album peaked at #15 on Billboard's Top Christmas Albums in 1991 and charted a total of 59 weeks.
+The album peaked at #15 on Billboard's Top Christmas Albums chart in 1991 and charted a total of 59 weeks.

 Other albums

 Rhino Records subsequently released five other albums as Billboard Christmas hits: